samoshkin/tmux-config/readme.md

 Installation
 -------------
-The prerequisite is to install tmux >= "2.4".
+The prerequisite is installed tmux >= "2.4" and [Tmux Plugin Manager](https://github.com/tmux-plugins/tpm)

 ```
 $ git clone https://github.com/samoshkin/tmux-config.git
 $ ./tmux-config/install.sh
 ```

-Installation script will copy files to `~/.tmux` directory, symlink main `~/.tmux` config file, install Tmux plugin manager (if not already installed), install configured tmux plugins.
+Installation script will copy files to `~/.tmux` directory, symlink main `~/.tmux` config file.
 If you already have existing `~/tmux.conf`, backup will be created.

+Note, that after you launch tmux, plugins needs to be installed.
+Hit `C-a Shift-i` keybinding to install all tmux plugins.

+- [ ] **TODO:** automate TPM and tmux plugin installation

 General settings